 5.18 BEFORE AND AFTER SCHOOL CARE

 Provided by Camp Australia at St Cecilia's Catholic Primary School.
 Morning care commences at 7.00am and afternoon care until 6.00pm.
-Permanent full time, part time and casual booking are available.
-Register online at www.campaustralia.com.au.
+Permanent full time, part time and casual booking are

 5.19 SCHOOL UNIFORMS